m3g/xlff/Rosetta/README.md

 to do it.

-If no *error message* appears, you are ready to run a job using the statistical potential.
+If no *error message* pops up, you are ready to run a job using the statistical potential.

 Next section explains the general format of a constraint file.
 A file with the options used to run SalBIII protein structure prediction is provided in